seanmcilroy29/Working_Flow_Chart/ISSUE_TEMPLATE.md

 ISSUE TEMPLATED

+Question to Consider
-Expected behavior and actual behavior.
+1. Expected behavior and actual behavior.

-Steps to reproduce the problem.
+2. Steps to reproduce the problem.

-Specifications like the version of the project, operating system, or hardware.
+3. Specifications like the version of the project, operating system, or hardware.